menu

 Demographics

-The per capita income in Gibson in 2022 was $24,304, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $97,216 for a family of four.
+The per capita income in Gibson in 2022 was $22,171, which is low income relative to Georgia and the nation.
+This equates to an annual income of $88,684 for a family of four.
 However, Gibson contains both very wealthy and poor people as well.
-Gibson also has one of the higher rates of people living in poverty in the nation, with 31.37% of its population below the federal poverty line.

-Gibson is a very ethnically-diverse city.
+Gibson is a somewhat ethnically-diverse city.
 The people who call Gibson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gibson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gibson include Irish, English, European, French, and African.
+Important ancestries of people in Gibson include Irish, English, Welsh, Norwegian, and German.

 The most common language spoken in Gibson is English.
 Other important languages spoken here include Italian and Polish.